-I don’t know why we are still doing this in 2020.
-Tanning is pretty dangerous, y’all.
+I don’t know why we are still doing this — tanning is pretty dangerous, y’all.

 I admit I did some stupid tanning-related things in my teens a few times.
 Who didn’t?
 But I’ve learned a thing or two since then.
 Nobody in my adult life has ever described my summertime skin as bronze or glowy or golden.
 Genetics gave me skin that tans easily, but I choose to keep my natural skintone year-round.

 I’m not the only one who keeps it pasty around here.
 My kids inherited my blond husband’s fair skin, and I am serious about protecting every one of us.
 I’m really careful about sun exposure for my entire family.
 We might be pale even in July, but we are doing our very best to keep our skin healthy.

 I know that we are all pretty conditioned to the idea that pale skin looks nicer with a “healthy glow” from sun exposure, but the reality is that using UV—from the sun or a tanning bed—specifically to get browner skin is actually not healthy at all.
 Of course, we should enjoy the sunshine and spend time outdoors in the fresh air, but we should also respect what UV can do to our skin and be smart and safe.

 As we all know by now, tanning is a great way to get yourself a deep, rich skin tone—and a nasty case of skin cancer.

 There are a zillion types of skin cancer.
 None of them are good news, but malignant melanoma is especially dangerous, and it’s linked in many cases to sun exposure.